Air Quality

 Air pollution occurs when air has become contaminated with chemicals or substances not normally associated with the natural composition of the air for that particular area.

 Air quality in South Staffordshire is generally very good.
 Our main source of air pollution comes from road vehicles and to a lesser extent, from industry.
-We have 1 air quality management area within the district where the levels of air pollution are close to the air quality limits.
-This is:
+Currently

 We monitor pollution levels and compare them to limits set by the government and produce reports for DEFRA each year: